CCBDA-UPC/Cloud-Computing-QuickStart/Git-Github-Quick-Start.md

 ### 3.1.
 Creating a GitHub account

 [**Github**](https://github.com/) offers free accounts for users and organizations working on public and open source projects, as well as paid accounts that offer unlimited private repositories.
-GitHub has a special [Education Programm](https://education.github.com/) that includes very interesting perks.
-If you are a student go and [**get the Student Developer Pack**](https://education.github.com/pack)!
+GitHub has an [**Education Program**](https://education.github.com/) that includes very interesting perks.
+If you are a student, go and [**get the Student Developer Pack**](https://education.github.com/pack)!

 Once you have your GitHub account set up, it is time to learn how to use it.
 Whenever you are logged in to the GitHub website, you will see a plus icon in the upper right corner.
 When you click on that, you will see a menu that includes a *New Repository* option.
 Click on the link.
 Choosing a repository name comes next (if we have spaces in our repo name, GitHub will automatically replace them with hyphens).